-The IDD covers any natural or legal person involved in the distribution of insurance or reinsurance, be them direct distributors, intermediaries or persons that distribute insurance on an ancillary basis.
-There are exemptions for certain entities, such as consumer association websites that aim to provide a comparison of insurance products available on the market rather than sell a specific contract.
+The IDD covers firms involved in the distribution of insurance or reinsurance – direct distributors, intermediaries etc. There are exemptions for certain entities, such as consumer association websites that aim to provide a comparison of insurance products available on the market rather than sell a specific contract.
 On the whole though, the IDD creates a wide umbrella that captures everything from life to motorcycle insurance.

 What amendments are being made to the IMD regime?

 - Scope.
-The IDD extends the scope of the IMD to all sales of insurance products.
-Insurance undertakings which sell insurance products directly should be brought within the scope of this Directive on a similar basis to insurance agents and brokers.
+The IDD extends the scope to all sales of insurance products.
 In order to guarantee that the same level of protection applies regardless of the channel through which customers buy an insurance product, the IDD also covers other market participants who sell insurance products on an ancillary basis, such as travel agents and car rental companies, unless they meet the conditions for exemption.

 - Training and Competence.
 It is important that individual managers and employees possess an appropriate level of knowledge and competence in relation to the distribution activity.
 The IDD introduces provisions that recognise the importance of guaranteeing a high level of professionalism and competence among firms involved in insurance distribution and their employees.

 - Passporting.
 Despite the existing single passport systems for insurers and intermediaries, the insurance market in the Union remains very fragmented.
 The IDD provides greater detail and clarity on the procedure for cross-border entry by intermediaries into insurance markets across the EU.

 - Conflicts of interest.
 Firms must establish organisational arrangements to prevent conflicts of interests, and inform clients if those arrangements are insufficient to prevent a conflict with regard to a particular contract.